odygrd/quill/docs/overview.rst

 Flush
 -----

-You can explicitly instruct the frontend thread to wait until the log up to the current timestamp is flushed.

-.. note:: The thread that calls :cpp:func:`flush_log` will **block** until every message up to that point is flushed.
+You can explicitly instruct the frontend thread to wait until the log up to the current timestamp is flushed with :cpp:func:`quill::LoggerImpl::flush_log`.
+The caller thread will **block** until every log statement up to that point is flushed.

-.. doxygenfunction:: flush_log

 Application Crash Policy
 ------------------------